Enabling AI-powered sales outreach

 From the non direct competitors it was important for us to see how the big players in the AI industry designed their AI products.

-This research informed key decisions around clarity, scannability, and how insights should appear.
+This research informed key decisions around clarity, scannability, and how "Talk points" should appear.

 Direct vs. Non direct competitors